Sneha074/Credit-Card-Fraud-Detection/README.md

 * One-Class SVM struggled due to the high-dimensional feature space.
 * Fraud detection models showed promising results but need further optimization using hyperparameter tuning and feature engineering for real-world deployment.

+To run this project, download the jupyter notebook file(.ipynb) and run the code.